aaron777collins/Control-Windows/README.md

 Recording Keys:

     c - click

     d - double-click

     f - right-click

     s - wait for 2 seconds

     ` - toggle writing mode

     a - ctrl + A hotkey

     x - press twice, once for the top left of the object and once for the bottom right of the object.
 The program will try to find this object later and click the center.

     z - press twice, once for the top left of the object and once for the bottom right of the object.
 The program will try to find this object later and double-click the center.

+    enter - presses enter (NOTE: it only records enter after the first action has been recorded AND you are NOT in writing-mode) It's also worth noting that it will record the enter key-press regardless of whether you are in writing mode or not.

     e - end sequence

 NOTE: